Submitted by Sarah Kingsbury on Thu, 03/09/2017 - 14:00

 - Choose On to leave HDR on and Auto to let the camera decide when it’s necessary.

-- When HDR is enabled, you’ll see a yellow box that says HDR near the bottom of the screen.
+- When HDR is enabled, you’ll see a yellow box that says HDR near the top of the screen.

-- Tap the big white shutter button to take your picture.
+- Tap the shutter button to take your picture.

-- It will automatically save to your Camera Roll.
+- The photo will automatically save to your Camera Roll.

-If you have an iPhone 8, 8 Plus, or X, HDR mode is automatically enabled unless you turn it off in Settings.
+If you have an iPhone 8 or later, then your camera will automatically take HDR photos whenever possible unless you turn it off in Settings.
 As you can see below, the Camera app on my iPhone X doesn't have an HDR icon to the right of the flash icon as on older iPhone models.

 - Open the Settings app.